 - Outline of the proposal to be considered

-- Goals of the project, how they will be met, and how they will be measured
+- Goals of the initiative, how they will be met, and how they will be measured

-- Summary project budget including in-kind contributions and other funding sources.
+- Summary initiative budget, including in-kind contributions and other funding sources.
 Please indicate whether other sources are either projected (you haven’t asked or heard back yet), committed (you received a “yes”), or secured (funds are in the bank or already spent).

-- The amount being requested from the Lovell Foundation (include in above budget) and by when funds are needed
+- The amount requested from the Lovell Foundation (include in budget) and date funds are needed

-- Estimated timeline of project from start to finish
+- Estimated timeline of initiative from start to finish

-Step 3: If your proposal is of interest to the Foundation, you may be asked to provide additional information or be invited to submit a full proposal by the deadline for our next competitive grant round.
-You may be required to provide additional information or be asked to speak with a Foundation representatives prior to making a full application.
+Step 3: If your proposal is of interest to the Foundation, you may be asked to provide additional information or be invited to submit a full proposal by the deadline of our next competitive grant round.
+You may be required to provide additional information, and/or be asked to speak with a Foundation representative prior to making a full application.

 Review and Approval of Proposals:

-All proposals are reviewed by Foundation staff and the Grants Committee in the two months prior to a Board meeting.
-Site visits and/or follow-up communication may be required at this time.
+All proposals are reviewed by Foundation staff and the Grants Committee in the two months prior to the next Foundation Board meeting.
+Site visits and/or follow-up communication may be required during this time.
 The Grants Committee makes recommendations to the Lovell Foundation Board to either decline or approve the proposal at a particular level of funding.
-Before making a determination, the Board may wish to hear directly from the organization about the proposal at the next Board meeting.
-Following the Board meeting, you will be contacted by Foundation staff either by phone or email about the status of your proposal, typically within five business days of the Board meeting.
+Before making a determination, the Board may invite the applicant to make a presentation at the Board meeting.
+You will be contacted by Foundation staff either by phone or email about the status of your proposal, typically within five business days after the Board meeting.
 We appreciate your patience during this busy time and ask that you do not contact the Foundation directly until you have heard from us.